Language Centre English Test

 Before applying for the Language Centre English Test (LCET), you should check with the university or organization concerned whether they accept our test as proof of your level of English.

 Tests usually take place once or twice a month.
 After you have applied for the test, you will be assigned to one of these sessions.
-The writing, reading and listening tests usually take place between 09:00 and 12:00, and the speaking test between 13:00 and 17:00 (unless otherwise indicated).
 It is not allowed to use a dictionary during the test.

 Application for the Test